TED Web Chat

 Annual Leave Entitlements

 The Council’s offices are closed between the Christmas and New Year period.
-As a result 2 days annual leave have been removed from employees leave entitlement.
-For those Service’s where employees have to work over the Christmas period e.g. Careline, Theatre & Leisure Services, employees will gain Time Off In Lieu, which may be taken at a later date in agreement with their manager, this will need to be taken before the end of the financial year.
+For those Services where employees have to work over the Christmas period e.g., Careline, Theatre & Leisure Services, employees will gain Time Off in Lieu, which may be taken at a later date in agreement with their manager, this will need to be taken before the end of the financial year.
 The Council reserves the right to review this practice from time to time and vary this arrangement after consultation.

-In addition there is an entitlement to statutory Bank Holidays per year, these include:
+In addition, there is an entitlement to statutory Bank Holidays per year, which include:

 • Good Friday